UBICenter/child-allowance/jb/research.md

 |Uganda SAGE   |-8.3\*      |-2.2\*       |-0.83\*              |
 |Zambia CGP    |-4.1\*\*    |-8.4\*\*     |-7.6\*\*             |
 |Zimbabwe HSCT |-          |-           |-                   |

+*To do: add in a paragraph on why poverty wouldn't necessarily fall (remittances etc.)*

 ### Child material deprivation